YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLVSIZE, Journal File xxxx has incorrect virtual_filesize aaaa Allocation is bbbb extension is cccc filesize is dddd file_system_block_size is eeee

-Run Time Error: This indicates that journal file xxxx has incorrect value in the Virtual file size file header field.
+Run Time Error: This indicates that journal file xxxx has incorrect value in the Virtual filesize file header field.
 Either it is less than the actual filesize or it is not the same as allocation + n * extension.

 Action: Run time system creates and switches to a new journal file and continues to run.
 Report to your YottaDB support channel with any accompanying message(s).